How Much Does It Cost to Ship a 2 Pounds Package? (2026)

 A weight-based policy should define default services, exceptions, and escalation criteria so team members make consistent decisions.
 This reduces cost volatility and late-delivery risk.

 As rates change, revise the policy with fresh quote tests rather than relying on stale assumptions.
+After the late December 2025 to January 2026 increases, re-run quotes on your top three lanes before assuming last year's winner still wins.

-- Update thresholds after carrier pricing announcements.
+- Update thresholds within a week of any carrier pricing announcement.

 Common Mistakes to Avoid